It's no secret that dogs drool. But why? Find out what's behind all that salivation.

 - Anticipation of a yummy treat or meal time

-- Breed with propensity for salivation
+- Breed has a natural propensity for salivation

 - Anxiety and motion sickness